 - Apply the gel product to the palm of one hand (read the label to learn the correct amount).

 - Rub the gel over all the surfaces of your hands and fingers until your hands are dry.
 This should take around 20 seconds.

-CDC - Germs are Everywhere!
-(Poster)
+- Centers for Disease Control and Prevention (CDC) - Germs are Everywhere!
+(Poster) (PDF)